Japanese Handtools & Joinery 日本の木工

 - Sharpening and using Japanese tools

-Open from beginners wanting to make their first steps into Japanese joinery to those looking to step up their joinery making skills with a true Japanese carpenter.
+Open from beginners wanting to make their first steps into Japanese woodworking and for those looking to step up their joinery making skills.

-Hammer for striking the chisel (A Genno, Japanese double-sided hammer is the best)
+- Hammer for striking the chisel (A Genno, Japanese double-sided hammer is the best) (There is a mallet at each student bench if you don’t have your own)

 Other tools which are good to have: